-Info Named "Pearl of the Adriatic", Grottammare is located in the southern area of the Riviera Picena, between the cities of Cupramarittima and San Benedetto del Tronto.
-Crossed in the middle by the Tesino river and further north by the 46th parallel, it forms almost a single city with San Benedetto: about 10 km of promenade paved with exotic palm trees, partially interrupted, on the border between the two municipalities, by a port among the most important parts of the Adriatic.
-The city can be reached via the state road SS16 and the A14 motorway (exit "Grottammare").
-The SS16 cuts the city in two separating the lower part of Grottammare (4 slm ) and the upper part (126 asl), which dominates the landscape with its old walls immersed in the vegetation.
-Its economy is based on tourism and related services, and on a decent nursery activity.
+Known as the "Pearl of the Adriatic", Grottammare is located in the southern area of the Riviera Picena, between the cities of Cupra Marittima and San Benedetto del Tronto.
+Crossed in the middle by the Tesino river and further north by the 46th parallel, it almost forms a single city with San Benedetto: about 10 km of seafront paved with exotic palm trees interrupted in part, on the border between the two municipalities, by one of the most of the Adriatic.
+The city can be reached via the SS16 state road and the A14 motorway (exit "Grottammare").
+The SS16 cuts the city in two, separating the lower part of Grottammare (4 a.s.l. ) and the upper part (126 meters above sea level), which dominates the landscape with its old walls surrounded by vegetation.
+Its economy is based on tourism and related services, and on a discrete nursery activity.

 The name of the city derives from "Groctae", with which it was indicated in medieval times, even if the origins of Grottammare are much older.
-The first settlement dates back to VIII - VII BC. by the Piceni, an ancient people who occupied this area of the Marche, before the colonization by the Romans began (about III century BC).
+The first settlement dates back to VIII - VII BC. by the Piceni, an ancient people who occupied this area of the Marches, before the colonization by the Romans began (about the 3rd century BC).
 The development of the city began in the 7th century, when a colony of Farfa monks settled here.
 In 1175, due to a storm, Pope Alexander III was forced to stop in the city and was hosted by the monks.
-Favorably impressed by the welcome of the citizens and the celebrations that took place in those days, he granted the plenary indulgence, obtainable through the "Jubilee Festival", a festival that takes place every time July 1st occurs on a Sunday.
-In 1259 the city passed into the hands of Fermo who made it another stronghold to interpose the rivalry and territorial expansion of the city of Ascoli; from here on the fortification of the city begins, which will be completed around 1500.
-Felice Peretti was born in 1521 and became pope with the name of Sixtus V. In 1779, due to a landslide, the castle suffered damage which will encourage the urbanization of the coastal area and that along the Tesino river.
-In this period the cultivation of citrus fruits was introduced, by Bishop Bartolomeo Bacher.
-In 1860 the meeting between the Neapolitan commission of the Bourbon Kingdom and King Vittorio Emanuele II took place in Grottammare.
-At the turn of this period (1800 and 1900) the city began its transformation into an elegant seaside resort made up of Art Nouveau villas surrounded by gardens that look like small oases, with the old city in the background, which dominates the landscape protected by its medieval walls.
+Favorably impressed by the welcome of the citizens and by the celebrations that took place in those days, he granted the plenary indulgence, obtainable through the "Sagra Giubiliare", a celebration held every time on July 1st it happens on a Sunday.
+In 1259 the city passed into the hands of Fermo who made it another stronghold to interpose in the rivalry and territorial expansion of the city of Ascoli; from here on the fortification of the city begins, which will be completed around 1500.
+Felice Peretti was born in 1521 and became pope with the name of Sisto V. In 1779, due to a landslide, the castle was damaged which will encourage the urbanization of the coastal area and that along the Tesino river.
+In this period the cultivation of citrus fruits was introduced by Bishop Bartolomeo Bacher.
+In 1860 in Grottammare the meeting between the Neapolitan commission of the Bourbon Kingdom and King Vittorio Emanuele II took place.
+Precisely at the turn of this period (1800 and 1900) the city begins its transformation into an elegant seaside resort made up of Art Nouveau villas surrounded by gardens that look like small oases, with the old city as a backdrop, which dominates the landscape protected by its medieval walls.

-Famous people Pope Sixtus V (1521-1590) Felice Peretti was born on 13 December 1521, from a family of humble origins from Montalto Marche.
+Pope Sixtus V (1521-1590) Felice Peretti was born on December 13, 1521, into a family of humble origins from Montalto Marche.
 He entered the convent in 1532 and graduated in theology in Fermo in 1548.
-In 1557 he enters the Holy Inquisition.
-In 1566 he became procurator general of the order and in 1570 he became cardinal.
-In 1585 he became pope with the name of Sixtus V.
+In 1557 he entered the Holy Inquisition.
+In 1566 he became attorney general of the order and in 1570 he became a cardinal.
+In 1585 he became pope with the name of Sisto V.

 Pericle Fazzini (1915-1989) Pericle Fazzini, painter and "sculptor of the wind", as Ungaretti defined him, began his journey in sculpture in his father's carpenter's workshop.
-In 1986 he gave life to "The Resurrection", a bronze work created for the Audience Hall in the Vatican.
+In 1986 he created "The Resurrection", a bronze work created for the Sala delle Udienze in the Vatican.